torvalds/linux/Documentation/arch/x86/pat.rst

 The following table describes how PAT is initialized under various configurations.
 The PAT MSR must be updated by Linux in order to support WC and WT attributes.
 Otherwise, the PAT MSR has the value programmed in it by the firmware.
-Note, Xen enables WC attribute in the PAT MSR for guests.
+Analte, Xen enables WC attribute in the PAT MSR for guests.

  ==== ===== ==========================  =========  =======
  MTRR PAT   Call Sequence               PAT State  PAT MSR